Kristinita/SashaSublime/README.md

 If you don't like some colors in SashaSublime, you can change them yourself, see [detailed instructions in Russian](http://ru.stackoverflow.com/a/516668/199934).
 You can also find a set of other solutions on themes and schemes in other my answers on [Stack Overflow in Russian](http://ru.stackoverflow.com/search?q=user:199934%20[sublime-text]%20is:answer) and [Toster](https://toster.ru/user/Kristinita/answers).

-But there's a problems.
+But there're problems.
 You have 2 options, how to customize SashaSublime.

 ### Editing default files